How to Use WordPress: The Guide

 WordPress is an open-source piece of software.
 This means its codebase is public for anyone to see and use.
 This has several benefits.

 Additionally, the WordPress community is vast.
 When you use this platform, you’ll have access to a wealth of expert knowledge and friendly assistance.
-Since WordPress is open source, there’s also a constantly-growing community of developers working on new projects related to the CMS.
+Since WordPress is open-source, there’s also a constantly growing community of developers working on new projects related to the CMS, or Content Management System, which may leave you wondering how to use WordPress for your personal use or business.
+If you are interested in building a website on WordPress, consider whether you would like to use WordPress.org or WordPress.com.

 How to Make a WordPress Website

-Best of all, starting up a WordPress website is a relatively quick and easy process.
+Best of all, starting up a new website with WordPress is a relatively quick and easy process.
 Let’s walk through how it works, one step at a time.

 Buy and Register a Domain Name